Chokearth/ImRobot/README.txt

-This is a minecraft mod that allow you to code yourself as in computercraft.
-This mod is not finish and not in developement anymore.
+This is a minecraft mod which allows you to code yourself like in computercraft.
+This mod is not finished and is no longer developed.

+You are free to reuse the code.

+Note that forge is licensed (http://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt).